-Certificates of Deposits with original maturities of one year or less are classified as current assets.
-Certificates with original maturities in excess of one year are reported as long-term assets.
+Certificates of Deposits with original maturities of less than one year are classified as current assets.
+Certificates with original maturities one year or more are reported as long-term assets.

 H. Donated Services and Supplies

 The Fire Department receives donated items, such as minor amounts of building material and used office equipment and furniture.
 However, formal records are not maintained of all the minor items received or their value.
 Further, by its very nature, the Fire Department receives benefit from the volunteer services of numerous citizens particularly in the operation of the fair and actual firefighting by trained individuals.